Talent examples to help you identify great candidates

 How to define the talents you need in your organization

-It is very important to know the talents your employees should possess to successfully complete the tasks available in your company.
+It is very important to know the talents your employees should possess to successfully complete the tasks required by your company.
 The starting point should be a list of skills required to complete a role.
-For example, a marketing job requires good oral and communication skills, analytical ability, creativity and imagination, and teamwork.
+For example, a marketing job requires good oral and communication skills, analytical ability, creativity, imagination, and teamwork.
 These skills can be converted to talents such as communication, creativity, and communication in this example.

 How to spot great talent during an interview

 The starting point to spot great talent is to ask the right questions.
-Your interview questions should be based on your talent matrix or your talent examples.
+Your interview questions should be based on structured interview questionnaires based on the STAR Method .
 Each question should be clear and have a purpose.
 You should avoid using open-ended questions and each question should be designed to test for a particular skill.

 Allow the candidate to ask questions, this will give you a better understanding of their personality and skills.
 For example, a critical thinker will always ask a lot of questions and a good communicator will pass on questions easily.